 In the early stages of the robbery, a phone rings in the bank and Sonny Wortzik picks it up, sarcastically says, "WNEW plays all the hits," and hangs up the phone.
 WNEW, at the time, was a progressive rock radio station not known for playing the Top 40 hits of the day.
-They would change their format a few times since, and renamed themselves WWFS in 2007 and started a "hot adult contemporary" station that features performers such as Katy Perry, Madonna and Britney Spears.
+They would change their format a few times since, and renamed themselves WWFS in 2007 and started a "hot adult contemporary" format featuring performers such as Katy Perry, Madonna and Britney Spears.
 They changed back to WNEW in 2016 but have kept the same format.

 Won Best Original Screenplay in the same year that One Flew Over the Cuckoo's Nest (1975) swept the major awards at the Oscars (including Best Adapted Screenplay), making it the only other film to win a major award that year.

 As a testament to the authenticity of the Foley effects, when Sal racks the M-1 carbine you can hear the twisting of the bolt as it enters the self-cleaning phase of loading.
 It is a unique aspect to the weapon, as most automatic or semi-automatics do not use a rotating bolt, some exceptions being the M1 Garand, M-1 carbine, and M-14.

 The Dutch magazine "Vrij Nederland" named the bank robbery scene the third best bank robbery in film history, behind bank robbery scenes from Raising Arizona (1987) and Heat (1995), the latter film also starring Al Pacino.